mohammadfarooqi/task-management-system/README.md

   - Cookie configuration: `httpOnly: true`, `secure: true` (production), `sameSite: 'strict'`
 - **Global Auth Guard**: All API routes protected by default with JWT validation
   - Guard now extracts tokens from cookies first, then Authorization header as fallback
+- **Controller-Level Role Enforcement**: Explicit `@Roles` decorators on all modifying endpoints
+  - Makes RBAC clear and enforceable at the API boundary
+  - SystemAdmin has automatic access to all endpoints
+  - Defense in depth with role validation at both controller and service layers
 - **Role-Based Guards**: Fine-grained access control with single role per user
 - **Audit Logging**: Track all sensitive operations